mwellner/hp/content/post/2009/2009-05-11-a-latex-template-for-my-dissertation.md

 _usepackage[utf8]{inputenc}_

-Almost everybody outside of English-speaking countries runs into problems with special characters like the German Umlauts (&auml;&ouml;&uuml;&Auml;&Ouml;&Uuml;).
+Almost everybody outside of English-speaking countries runs into problems with special characters like the German Umlauts (äöüäöü).
 To make LaTeX process and display these special characters correctly, you need the **inputenc** package.
 It takes the document&#8217;s [character encoding](http://en.wikipedia.org/wiki/Character_encoding) as argument.

 _usepackage[T1]{fontenc}_